Jayne Cromer, CRNA, DNP, Program Administrator

 An average nurse anesthetist salary in Nebraska

-Nebraska CRNA salaries are usually higher than the national average and range from $160k-$190k.
+Nebraska CRNA salaries are usually higher than the national average and are around $179k.
 CRNA salaries are higher in this state because it is so rural.

 - Rural average: $174,214